Frank Stippler

-Frank Stippler (born 9 April 1975) is a German professional racing driver.
+Frank Stippler (born 9 April 1975) is a German racing driver.
 He has competed in such series as Deutsche Tourenwagen Masters, Rolex Sports Car Series and the Swedish Touring Car Championship.
 He won both the Porsche Supercup and Porsche Carrera Cup Germany series in 2003.
 He is also very successful in historic racing.

-At the 2014 VLN DMV 250-Meilen-Rennen, Stippler qualified on pole position driving his Audi R8 LMS ultra with a lap time of 7:57.474 at the 24.358 km short layout, averaging 183.7 km/h.
+Stippler started racing at the age of 18 in an Alfa Romeo Alfetta.
+He is a race and development driver for Audi Sport since the early days of his career.

-Stippler started racing at the age of 18 in an Alfa Romeo Alfetta and is a race and development driver for Audi Sport.
+Frank Stippler is a long time driver in the Nürburgring Endurance Series with 15 overall victories, most recently in October 2023.
+Additionally, he has taken three wins at the Nürburgring 24 Hours, winning in 2012, 2019, and 2024.